Probiotics and Fertility: Support Your Reproductive Health

 Because yes, did you know that the balance of your vaginal microbiota plays an important role in your fertility?
 A healthy vaginal flora , mainly composed of bacteria of the genus Lactobacillus , is essential for maintaining a protective environment against infections and imbalances.
 These "good bacteria" produce lactic acid , which maintains a low vaginal pH.
 And thus prevents pathogens from settling.

-However, this balance can be disrupted by several environmental factors , such as:
+However, this balance can be disturbed by several environmental factors , such as:

 • oxidative stress ;